Sabbir-Rahman/rabbitMQ-microservice/tutorial.md

 ```
 which is used for not existing product add.
 After product add remove the object from the array that's remove redundency check for prev product

-- create a new queue for inventory which will return the product count
+- create a new queue for inventory which will return the product count and the message response
-- listen product count from order and give response order is possible or not
+- listen product count and the response from inventory and give response in the http request